What is a Flexible MBA Program? What are the Benefits?

 The 21st century has been excellent for MBA programs.
 Not only have they grown in popularity, but the available choices for students in the types and formats of MBA programs have increased.
 As a result, applications for (and enrollment in) two-year MBA programs have exploded during the past decade.

 Traditionally, MBA programs require students to complete coursework through in-person lectures on campus.
 These programs are often most suitable for recent undergraduates looking to increase their hiring capacity, expand their networks, gain the education needed for bigger dreams, or take advantage of “bridge programs” that offer MBAs with only one additional year of schooling.
-Often, these types of MBA candidates can attend full-time programs, on-campus, with fixed schedules.
+Often, these types of MBA candidates can attend full-time, on-campus programs with fixed schedules.

 Flexible MBA programs—i.e., programs built around scheduling flexibility—are designed with these types of students in mind.
-There are various options available, including programs that are completely online, some that are entirely on campus, or hybrid programs that are a mixture of both.
+There are various options available, including completely online programs, entirely on-campus programs, and hybrid programs that combine both.

 This guide explores the benefits of flexible MBA programs, which offer minimal disruption to students’ existing schedules.